jayjo/topdraw/wp-content/plugins/if-menu/readme.txt

 Try to use just one plugin that changes functionality for menu items.

-= How can I add a custom rule for menu items? =
+= How can I add a custom visibility rule for menu items? =

 New rules can be added by any other plugin or theme.